Tianwan Nuclear Power Plant: History

+Unit 8 began construction in 2022 and commercial operation of units 7 and 8 is expected to begin by 2027.

 Plant Ownership

 The plant is owned by Jiangsu Nuclear Power Corporation (JNPC), a joint venture between China National Nuclear Power (50%), Shang Hai HeXi Power Investment (30%), and Jiangsu Guoxin Group (20%).

 Cost

 The projected cost for Phase I of the project, which involved the first two VVER-1000/428 units, was initially set at $2.5 billion but ultimately exceeded $3.2 billion.
 In comparison, the estimated cost for Phase II, which included the next two VVER-1000/428M units, was $6 billion.

 For units 1-4, the reactors are Rosatom products, but Atomstroyexport designed the units as a whole.